Olbee/google-dinosaur-ncurses-C-game/README.md

 # google-dinosaur-ncurses-game-on-C

-This is my first school project in C.
-This is a console game, which was created in December 2021.
+This marks my inaugural venture into C programming, presenting a console game crafted in December 2021.

-It has a terrible code, even for a first-time experience.
-However, as for me, it's a good idea of improving the famous Google Dinosaur Game.

-For detailed information about the gameplay, please refer to the documentation file.
+While I acknowledge that the code may not be stellar, I consider it a commendable attempt at enhancing the renowned Google Dinosaur Game.

+Check out the documentation file for detailed gameplay info.

-To compile the code, please use the following command: gcc -std=c11 -Wall -Werror -g    main.c  -lm -o main
+To compile the code, just use this command: gcc -std=c11 -Wall -Werror -g main.c -lm -o main."